cedar-ave/recommended-links-docfx/README.md

 ![](images/recommended.png)

-## (If applicable) Add your customer community's base URL

-Change the `hccBaseUrl` variable in `styles/main.js` to your customer community's base URL.

 ## Add the recommended section in the master page template

 Add `<div id="recommended-articles"></div>` in `template/layout/_master.tmpl` where you want the section to show on every page.
 For example: